yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 root@OpenWrt:~# mtd write /tmp/redboot_config "RedBoot config"
 }}}

-According to this [http://www.dd-wrt.com/phpBB2/viewtopic.php?p=49585#49585 post], you can make this partition writable, if you change kernel/driver/mtd/mtdpart.c around line 463 from
+According to this [http://www.dd-wrt.com/phpBB2/viewtopic.php?p=49585#49585 post], you can make this partition writable, if you add in kernel/driver/mtd/mtdpart.c after line 435
 {{{
+			if (!(slave->mtd.flags & MTD_WRITEABLE)){
-slave->mtd.flags &= ~MTD_WRITEABLE;
+			slave->mtd.flags |= MTD_WRITEABLE;
+			printk ("mtd: partition \"%s\" was read-only -- force writable -- CAMICIA HACK\n", parts[i].name);
+			}
 }}}
-to
-{{{
-slave->mtd.flags |=MTD_WRITEABLE;
-}}}

-So you have to reflash the kernel with a kernel image, that allows writing to the redboot config partition and then reflash that config partition in order to gain access to the redbood gdb console.
+So you have to reflash the kernel with a kernel image, that allows writing to the redboot config partition and then reflash that config partition in order to gain access to the Redboot console.

+Please note that they were not writeable for a reason.
+Writing "Redboot config" is probably going to reset the FIS directory because it is on the same "erase sector".
+This is not a major problem since with Redboot we can easily recreate them using the command ""fis init"" and to install Openwrt we must do this anyway.

-This whole procedure is described [http://www.dd-wrt.com/phpBB2/viewtopic.php?p=49714#49714 here].
+This whole procedure is described [http://www.dd-wrt.com/phpBB2/viewtopic.php?t=9011 here].

-The basic steps stolen from that post are:
+The basic steps are:
 {{{
 root@OpenWrt:~# cd /tmp
 root@OpenWrt:~# wget http://coppercore.net/~kevin/fon/openwrt-ar531x-2.4-vmlinux-CAMICIA.lzma